tgmeow/guitar-hero-visualization/README.md

 # guitar-hero-visualization IN PROGRESS NOT READY FOR USE LOL NOT EVEN CLOSE
 This is the C++ port of the application.
-Development will hopefully continue similarily.
+Development will hopefully continue similarily to the main Java version.

+Project layout will be similar but not exactly the same.
+Formatting will use clang-format.

 ## Roadmap
 - Set up (GLFW)[https://github.com/glfw/glfw] maybe probably (?) something OpenGL.